fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Attempts to force capture of a touch to this element.

-> CheckAccess()

-Determines whether the calling thread has access to this DispatcherObject.(Inherited from DispatcherObject)

 > ClearValue(DependencyProperty)

 Clears the local value of a property.
 The prope

 rty to be cleared is specified by a DependencyProperty identifier.

-> ClearValue(DependencyPropertyKey)		(Inherited from DependencyObject)

-Clears the local value of a read-only property.
-The property to be cleared is specified by a DependencyPropertyKey.

-> CoerceValue(DependencyProperty)		(Inherited from DependencyObject)

-Coerces the value of the specified dependency property.
-This is accomplished by invoking any CoerceValueCallback function specified in property metadata for the dependency property as it exists on the calling DependencyObject.

-> Equals(Object)		(Inherited from DependencyObject)

-Determines whether a provided DependencyObject is equivalent to the current DependencyObject.

-> FindCommonVisualAncestor(DependencyObject)		(Inherited from DependencyObject)

-Returns the common ancestor of two visual objects.

-> Focus()	(Inherited from Visual)

-Attempts to set focus to this element.

 > GetAnimationBaseValue(DependencyProperty)

 Returns the base property value for the specified property on this element, disregarding any possible animated value from a running or stopped animation.

-> GetHashCode()

-Gets a hash code for this DependencyObject.

-> GetLayoutClip(Size)		(Inherited from DependencyObject)

-Returns an alternative clipping geometry that represents the region that would be clipped if ClipToBounds were set to true.

 > GetLocalValueEnumerator()

 Creates a specialized enumerator for determining which dependency properties have locally set values on this DependencyObject.

-> GetType()		(Inherited from DependencyObject)

-Gets the Type of the current instance.(Inherited from Object)

 > GetUIParentCore()